ShardianLabs/EphemeralNet/docs/performance-tuning.md

 	- Announce: `ephemeralnet_announce_pow_success_total` vs. `ephemeralnet_announce_pow_failure_total`
 	- Store: success is implied by `ephemeralnet_command_store_success_total`, while failures surface through `ephemeralnet_command_store_pow_failures_total`
 3. If failure ratios exceed 5–7% for sustained 10-minute windows, lower the corresponding difficulty by one bit or provision additional CPU to the daemon.
 Conversely, if failure ratios remain below 1% and CPU load is modest, consider raising difficulty to curb Sybil attempts.
 4. Document adopted thresholds in your runbooks and revisit after major workload changes, keeping the tuning guidance in sync with operational reality.
+The repository’s `docs/observability/` folder includes ready-to-import Prometheus alert rules and a Grafana dashboard to accelerate this setup.

 Keep this runbook alongside your bootstrap automation so operators have quick access during incident response.